TGAC/RAMPART/doc/source/dependencies.rst

 to download a compressed tarball of all supported versions of the tools, which is available on the github releases page:
 ``https://github.com/TGAC/RAMPART/releases``.
 The second option is to download them all to a directory of your choice.
 The one exception to this is SSPACE, which requires you to fill out a form prior to download.
 RAMPART can help with this.
 After the core RAMPART pipeline is compiled, type: ``rampart-download-deps <dir>``.
+The tool will place all downloaded packages in a sub-directory called "rampart_dependencies" off of the specified directory.
 Note that executing this command does not try to install the tools, as this can be a complex process and you may wish to run a custom installation in order to compile and configure the tools in a way that is optimal for your environment.